3 Things to Consider When Choosing a Health Plan at Your New Job

-Filling out paperwork, meeting new people, undergoing training, and even finding your way around the building are just some of the challenges new employees often face.
+Filling out paperwork, meeting new people and undergoing training are just some of the challenges new employees often face.
 But perhaps one of the most important tasks new employees need to complete is choosing which of your employer-sponsored health plans is right for you.

 Here are three things to consider when reviewing plan options: